The English Island (also referred to as TEI) Group Registration

 Homework is a required part of the ESL courses at The English Island.
 You should allow two to three hours outside of class each day for homework.
 You can do homework at home, in the library, or with other students.
 Students who study 2 to 3 hours each day will most likely earn good grades and advance quickly.

 The terms at English Island are 6 weeks long.
 At the end of every 6 weeks, you will take a test.
 The score on this test combined with your other exams, your homework grade, and your attendance will determine if you move up to the next level.
-You must have an overall grade of 75 and attendance of 80 percent to move up to the next level.
+You must have an overall grade of 70 in a class to move up to the next level.
+You must have an overall average of 77 and attendance of 80 percent to remain in good standing with the school.

 All ESL students must be in class every day on time.
 Attendance in all classes is required.
-Students must have a minimum of 80% attendance overall at all times and to receive a certificate of completion.
+Students must have a minimum of 80% attendance overall at all times to continue studying at the school and be in good standing with the school or to receive a certificate of any kind.
 There are no excused absences for any reason.
-Students who don’t maintain 80 percent attendance will be on attendance probation.
+Students who don’t maintain 80 percent attendance will be on attendance probation and may have their visas terminated if they do not resolve their attendance issues according to school policy explained to all new students during new student orientation and clearly stated in the student handbook given to all new students.

 Private-lesson students must attend all scheduled lessons.
 If unable to attend, the student must give the teacher 48-hour notice so the teacher can reschedule the lesson.
 If notice is not given, the student will lose the lesson.
 We only hold unused hours for up to 30 days.